osu-tekbots/capstone-website/docs/dev-workflow.md

 developing.
 This is beneficial in many ways, one of which being that it allows us to explore the site as a user, a proposer, and an admin without needing to log in with credentials for different users.

-1. "Exec" into the container running the the website.
+1. "Exec" into the container running the website.
 This opens an interactive shell inside the container.

        docker exec -it osu-local-web-server /bin/bash

-1. Navigate the the `scripts` directory of the repository.
+1. Navigate to the `scripts` directory of the repository.

        cd /var/www/html/scripts